 Tel Lachish, along with Azekah and Bet Shemesh, were guardian cities for Jerusalem.
-An intercontinental highway connecting Egypt and Assyria (later the Babylonian and Persian empires) ran through the coastal plain.
-The coastal plain was also home to the Philistines, making the role of the guardian cities important for every king that ruled Judah.
+An intercontinental highway (yellow lines) connecting Egypt and Assyria (later the Babylonian and Persian empires) ran through the coastal plain.
+The coastal plain was often controlled by the Philistines (cities maked by red labels), making the role of the guardian cities important for every king that ruled Judah.